Political Patronage

 Trump appointments

-Other than Gerald Ford, who served less than a full term as president, Trump has appointed the fewest number of diplomats and the smallest percentage of career diplomats.
+Other than Gerald Ford, who served less than a full term as president, and Joe Biden, who served a full term, Trump has appointed the fewest number of diplomats and the smallest percentage of career diplomats.
 Many of his nominations were made in 2019, over two years after he took office.
 This indicates that he places little importance on diplomacy.

-William B. Taylor Jr., who testified at Trump's impeachment, is the Acting Ambassador to Ukraine.
-He was appointed chargé d'affaires for Ukraine when Trump removed career Ambassador Marie Yovanovitch on May 20, 2019.
+William B. Taylor Jr., who testified at Trump's impeachment, was the Acting Ambassador to Ukraine.
+He was appointed chargé d'affaires for Ukraine after Trump removed career Ambassador Marie Yovanovitch on May 20, 2019.

 Sources